dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_ImageClassification_Binary/README.md

 }
 ```

-1. Define the output schema by creating the `ModelInput` class.
+1. Define the output schema by creating the `ModelOutput` class.

 ```csharp
 class ModelOutput